 Many companies market their multivitamins as dietary supplements containing vitamins, minerals, herbs, and amino acids, among other ingredients.

 According to the FDA, these products can help provide the body with vital substances or reduce the risk of certain conditions.

 However, they do not treat, prevent, or cure any condition, and a person should not use them to replace complete, nutritious meals.

-There are many multivitamin and mineral supplements available for men.
-Following a healthy, balanced diet is the best way to get all the nutrients a person needs to stay healthy.
+There are many multivitamin and mineral supplements available for males.
+Following a healthy, balanced diet is the best way to get all the nutrients someone needs to stay healthy.